Skip to main content

 “Students leave SNHU ... having developed sound critical thinking, research, writing and other important life skills,” Daniels said.

-Discover more about SNHU’s bachelor's in mental health with a concentration in mental health: Find out what courses you'll take, skills you’ll learn and how to request information about the program.
+Discover more about SNHU’s degree in psychology with a concentration in mental health: Find out what courses you'll take, skills you’ll learn and how to request information about the program.

 Abigayle Mahnken ’22 is an assistant content writer at Southern New Hampshire University (SNHU), where she earned a Bachelor of Arts (BA) in English and is currently earning a Master of Arts (MA) in English and Creative Writing.
 Passionate about storytelling and education, she enjoys learning from fellow students' experiences and sharing their stories.
 In her free time, she loves spending time with her family, reading, and learning.
 She also really likes video games.
 Connect with her on LinkedIn.